-- 1. Member must have been enrolled in photography project for (3) years or more. - 2.
+- 1) Member is eligible for this class beginning with the third year of enrollment in the 4-H photography project. - 2.
 Exhibit will consist of one photo for each year of enrollment.
 Each photo must have been created in a different year and must be labeled with the year taken/project enrollment year.
-A max of 5 photos may be included if the member has 5 or more years of enrollment.
-Photos are not required to be in consecutive order.
-For example, a nine-year-old with three years enrollment in photography is eligible to enter a growth portfolio.
-The portfolio in this example should have one photo from the seven-year-olds year, one photo from the eight-year-olds year, and one photo from the nine-year-olds year.
-The growth portfolio class may start any time in the member's photography career.
-For an older member, the growth portfolio would represent any five years, for example, 1,3,5,7 and 9 for a member having project enrollment totaling 9 years. - 3.
-Photos must be 8" x 10" & mounted may be color or black and white.

-- 4. An information sheet must accompany each photo giving brand and model of camera used to create the photo.
-The settings for focal length, aperture, mode and shutter speed must also be listed. - 5.
-Skill set used to create the photo must be given and explained.
-Main goal for each year should be listed. - 6.
-Beginning with photo 2, member description of GROWTH in project skill must be included on information sheet. - 7.
-Exhibit will consist of photos arranged in chronological order of enrollment, information sheet on each photo, and all information listed in #6 and #7.
-A portfolio book will be required.
+A maximum of 5 photos may be included if the member has 5 or more years of enrollment.
+Photos are not required to be in a consecutive order. - 3.
+Photos must be 8" x 10" and may be color or black and white and must be unmounted. - 4.
+An information sheet must accompany each photo giving brand and model of camera used to create the photo.
+Setting for focal length, aperture, mode ad shutter speed must also be listed.
+The skills set used to create the photo must be given and fully explained.
+The main goal for each year should also be given.
+The form for this information is available on the Kansas4h.org website, is is a form fillable document and is required. - 5.
+A short introduction of the photographer should be placed in the first page.
+This introduction should tell why the 4-H member enrolled in the Photography project and why they have continued to enroll.
+Exhibitor could also tell of a fun event photographed, a learning experience that taught them new skills or other related learning. - 6.
+Beginning with photo 2 (two), member description of GROWTH in project skill must be included on information sheet. - 7.
+Exhibit will consist of introductory page, skill sheet and photo from each year in chronological order and arranged in a portfolio book.
+Skill sheet will go in left hand page and unmounted photos in right hand page.